praneet1988/ELeFHAnt/README.md

 Download pre-processed reference datasets for Celltype Annotation or Label Harmonization: https://www.dropbox.com/sh/6hd2skriqqlokwp/AAAVol-_qPlCdA4DpERWjkeJa?dl=0

 # Label Harmonization Example
-To demonstrate LabelHarmonization we used two datasets: 1) Gut Cell Atlas(https://cellgeni.cog.sanger.ac.uk/gutcellatlas/fetal_RAWCOUNTS_cellxgene.h5ad) 2) Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316).
-Data shown below is based on subsetting 500 cells per celltype in each dataset.
+To demonstrate LabelHarmonization we used two datasets: 1) Gut Cell Atlas(https://cellgeni.cog.sanger.ac.uk/gutcellatlas/fetal_RAWCOUNTS_cellxgene.h5ad) 2) Fetal intestinal data (https://www.sciencedirect.com/science/article/pii/S0092867421005316) 3) Fetal intestine data from STAR-FINDer (https://www.sciencedirect.com/science/article/pii/S009286742031686X).
+Data shown below is based on subsetting 200 cells per celltype in each dataset.
 ![Graph](Examples/LabelHarmonization_Example.png)
 We can clearly see that after integration showing Celltypes from each dataset on UMAP is very difficult to interpret whereas using LabelHarmonization from ELeFHAnt each cluster after integration has a clear celltype assignment and making it easy to infer the data clearly.
 More examples coming soon.